No project description provided

-ACA-Py is built on the Aries concepts and features that make up Aries Interop Profile (AIP) 1.0, as well as many of the protocols that will be in AIP 2.0.
-ACA-Py’s supported Aries protocols include, most importantly, protocols for issuing, verifying, and holding VCs that work with a Hyperledger Indy distributed ledger and the Indy "AnonCreds" credential format.
-Contributors are actively working on adding support for other ToIP Layer 1 DID Utilities, and for other VC formats.
+ACA-Py is built on the Aries concepts and features that make up Aries Interop Profile (AIP) 1.0, and most of the features in AIP 2.0.
+ACA-Py’s supported Aries protocols include, most importantly, protocols for issuing, verifying, and holding verifiable credentials using both Hyperledger Indy AnonCreds verifiable credential format, and the W3C Standard Verifiable Credential format using JSON-LD with LD-Signatures and BBS+ Signatures.

-To use ACA-Py you create a business logic controller that "talks to" ACA-Py (sending HTTP requests and receiving webhook notifications), and ACA-Py handles the rest.
+To use ACA-Py you create a business logic controller that "talks to" ACA-Py (sending HTTP requests and receiving webhook notifications), and ACA-Py handles the Aries and DIDComm functionality.
 That controller can be built in any language that supports making and receiving HTTP requests; knowledge of Python is not needed.
-Together, this means you can focus on building VC solutions using familiar web development technologies, instead of having to learn the nuts and bolts of low-level cryptography and Trust over IP-type protocols.
+Together, this means you can focus on building VC solutions using familiar web development technologies, instead of having to learn the nuts and bolts of low-level cryptography and Trust over IP-type Aries protocols.

 ACA-Py supports "multi-tenant" scenarios.
 In these scenarios, one (scalable) instance of ACA-Py uses one database instance, and are together capable of managing separate secure storage (for private keys, DIDs, credentials, etc.) for many different actors.
 This enables (for example) an "issuer-as-a-service", where an enterprise may have many VC issuers, each with different identifiers, using the same instance of ACA-Py to interact with VC holders as required.
 Likewise, an ACA-Py instance could be a "cloud wallet" for many holders (e.g. people or organizations) that, for whatever reason, cannot use a mobile device for a wallet.
 Learn more about multi-tenant deployments here.